vyom18/java-sdk/README.md

 # Installing

-LoginRadius is now using Maven.
+LoginRadius is now using Maven which is used to automatically download your depency and adjust itself.
 At present the jars *are* available from a public [maven]( http://search.maven.org/#search%7Cga%7C1%7Cloginradius) repository.

 Use the following dependency in your project: